 · If the batsman hits the wicket by his bat while playing a shot then the batsman is out.

 · If a batsman handles the bowl intentionally to save his wicket then he is given out.

 · A batsman is given out if he tries to obstruct the field.

-· The batsman is also given out if he trys to hit bowl more than one time however if the batsman trys to save its wicket and for that purpose he uses the bat more than one time then he is not given out.
+· The batsman is also given out if he tries to hit bowl more than one time however if the batsman tries to save its wicket and for that purpose, he uses the bat more than one time then he is not given out.

 · After a batsman is out, the next batsman has to come within three minutes otherwise he will be timed out.

-· The batsman and bowler have a option to review the decision of umpire by DRS Method.
+· The batsman and bowler have an option to review the decision of umpire by the DRS Method.

 · One of the main rules of this game is that for batsmen to score runs they must run to each other’s end of the pitch (from one end to the other).